talerngpong/data-engineering-capstone-project/README.md

 ### Note to Result Set
 Even though we can execute the query and get the result set, we can see that there is a missing country code for country name of "United States".
 Therefore, this ETL pipeline will failed (see more in [Future Improvements](#future_improvements)).

-## <a name="future_improvements"></a> Future Improvements
+## Possible Challenging Scenarios

+### The data was increased by 100x.
-- In case of scaling up (let's say `World Temperature Data` size comes with 100 times of an original size), one file of `GlobalLandTemperaturesByCity.csv` should be split to multiple files.
+In case of scaling up (let's say `World Temperature Data` size comes with 100 times of an original size), one file of `GlobalLandTemperaturesByCity.csv` should be split to multiple files.
 Those should be partitioned to have a same file size or number of rows or logically by date.
 Moreover, if partition by data is too fine, PySpark can split it to larger unit of `month + year`.

+### The pipelines would be run on a daily basis by 7 am every day.
+Since this pipeline based on Airflow DAG, DAG allows us to declare schedule interval (of its constructor argument `schedule_interval`) as [Crontab](https://en.wikipedia.org/wiki/Cron) schedule value.
+Then, we can have its value as `0 7 * * *` to achieve the desired schedule.

+### The database needed to be accessed by 100+ people.
+According to [Amazon Redshift quotas](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html), if accesses are done in Redshift query editor v2, the editor can serve requests up to 500 connections (aka 500 users).

+## <a name="future_improvements"></a> Future Improvements
 - In case of missing country names discovered by data quality check, it should be one additional Airflow operator to figure those names out.